-In the event there are no safeworking forms available, the Competent Worker may write out the form and the information required to be captured (text only) on a blank sheet of paper.
+In the event there is no safe working forms available, the Competent Worker may write out the form and the information required to be captured (text only) on a blank sheet of paper.
 In that event, the Competent Worker must confirm all information is captured as required by section 5.4 of this rule.